mitotic/slidoc/test/ex02-adaptive.md

 Answer: B

-Concepts: arrays, slicing; array, index; list, index
+Tags: arrays, slicing; array, index; list, index

 Notes: Since python list indices start at `0`, the fourth element is actually `y[3]`.
 This may seem a bit confusing at first, but you will